How Brad Pitt fixed his image problem with one interview

 It’s seven months since Brangelina broke apart against the backdrop of reports of a physical altercation between Brad and 15-year-old Maddox on a private plane.

 Social workers and the FBI took no action against Pitt.
-There were also rumours of an affair with his co-star Marion Cottilard – which she denied.
+There were also rumours of an affair with his co-star Marion Cotillard – which she denied.

 But his reputation had been called into question and he has kept a low profile since.